issp-center-dev/HPhi/doc/en/source/filespecification/standardmode_en/Parameters_for_the_numerical_condition.rst

       The seed of the random generator is given by this parameter and the random vector is used as the initial vector.

-   See Sec. :ref:`Ch:Algorithm` for details of setting an initial vector.
+   See :ref:`Ch:Algorithm` for details of setting an initial vector.

 *  ``exct``